 To maintain the temperature inside the room, the air conditioner’s thermostat tells the compressor to either stop or start when it gets too cold or too warm.
 This is why you hear your aircon roaring back to life after a few moments of it being silent.

 Additionally, non-inverter compressors use a simple, fixed speed on-and-off operation.
 This means that the compressor works at peak load until it reaches the temperature that you’ve set.
-After that, it turns off completely; there is no middle ground.
+After reaching the said temperature setting, the motor turns off completely; there is no middle ground.

-Compressors use the most amount of power during startup; a lot of energy is wasted since non-inverter compressors stop and start multiple times a day.
+Compressors use the most amount of power during startup.
+This means that there is a lot of energy wasted since non-inverter compressors stop and start multiple times a day.

 This is where inverters come in.

 Simply put, an inverter is a device that controls the frequency of the incoming electrical current that goes to the compressor; this allows the compressor to operate at variable speeds.